10Duke Scale SDK for Java

 }

-Saving and restoring the client state
+Save and restore the client state

-Using 10Duke Scale REST APIs
+Use 10Duke Scale REST APIs

 Errors